Davit Volkovi: Return to Georgia

 After spending half a season at the bench in Serbian second tier, Volkovi was hungry of scoring goals.
 He had already demonstrated that when in the last round Zemun gave him a chance and he scored in his only league appearance.
 Zemun got the promotion, but with the uncertainty if he will receive a first team starter status or risk continuing on the bench, in summer 2017, Volkovi decided to return to Georgia and signed with top league side FC Saburtalo Tbilisi.
 He was a starter in the goalless first-round game against FC Kolkheti-1913 Poti but already in the second round Volkovi confirmed his goal-scoring skills and made a hattrick in a 6–0 victory against FC Locomotive Tbilisi.

-Gabala
+Azerbaijan

 On 11 January 2019, Volkovi signed for Gabala from Saburtalo Tbilisi on a one-year contract.

-Zira

-On 21 December 2019, Zira FK announced the singing of Volkovi on an 18-month contract starting 1 January 2020.
+On 21 December 2019, Zira announced the singing of Volkovi on an 18-month contract starting 1 January 2020.

-Sabah

 On 12 June 2022, Sabah announced the singing of Volkovi to a two-year contract.

+On 13 June 2024, Zira announced the singing of Volkovi to a two-year contract.